Hofls/useful-info/cookbooks/psychology/etc.md

     * `Level 4: mature` - conscious, healthy, leads to success in society and relationships
         * Altruism - constructive service to others that brings pleasure and personal satisfaction
         * Anticipation - realistic planning for future discomfort
-        * Humour - expressing ideas and feelings in form of humor
+        * Humor - expressing ideas and feelings in form of humor
         * Sublimation - transformation of unhelpful emotions/feelings into healthy actions, behaviours, or emotions (e.g. fuel aggression into boxing)
         * Suppression - conscious decision to delay paying attention to a thought/emotion/need in order to cope with the present reality
 * `Unconscious mind` - processes in the mind which occur automatically (e.g. feeling, automatic thoughts/skills/reactions)